xbry12/netflixapp/README.md

  ## Usage

  Right now, the app runs locally, I have yet to deploy my application, but the plan is to run the front end via firebase and the backend on Django.
+ Click the picture below to access the project DEMO.

 [![Watch the video](netflixappvid.png)](https://youtu.be/u91umF6tQOE)